i-love-flamingo/form/Readme.md

   }
 ```

-Finally, provider can be defined for instance domain.FormHandler by using FormHandlerBuilder, with the same key
+Finally, the registered provider can be used in an instance of domain.FormHandler by using FormHandlerBuilder, with the same key
-provided in "BindMap" method:
+provided in "BindMap" method like this:

 ```go
   func (c *MyController) Second(ctx context.Context, req *web.Request) web.Response {